How to Protect a Child from a Narcissistic Parent: Help

 Mental health professionals can play a critical role in assessing the situation and providing support for your child.

-Their insights can help the court understand the psychological impact of the narcissistic parent's behavior on the child.
+Their insights can help the court understand the psychological impact of the narcissistic parent's or grandparents behavior on the child.

 This could involve regular therapy sessions for your child, psychological evaluations of all parties involved, or even the appointment of a Guardian ad Litem or a child custody evaluator in some cases.